Three Reasons Why HICP is a Game Changer for Healthcare Providers

 1. HICP is Healthcare Focused

 HICP was built specifically for healthcare organizations and the threats these organizations most likely face while other guidelines and frameworks such as the NIST Cybersecurity Framework (CSF) are more generalized to apply to multiple industries.
+These risks are compounded by the reliance on electronic health records (EHRs), third-party vendors, and integrated clinical systems across most healthcare environments.
 For leadership, it can be difficult for organizations to tie areas of the NIST CSF to how well their environment is protected from threats.

 2. Ransomware